 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent specificity and distinctiveness, listing concrete components and named technologies.
-The trigger terms are well-chosen and cover natural user language.
-The main weakness is the lack of an explicit 'Use when...' clause that describes the situational context for skill selection, instead relying on a raw list of trigger keywords.
+This is a strong skill description with excellent specificity and trigger term coverage for the LangChain RAG domain.
+Its main weakness is the lack of an explicit 'Use when...' clause that describes the situations or user intents that should activate this skill, instead relying on a list of trigger keywords.
+The description is concise, uses third-person voice correctly, and occupies a clear niche.

 Suggestions